FollyMaddy/lasergbrl2pen/README.md

 Nothing has to be installed to run this on windows.

-Can be run is cmd in the commandline or open your file with lasergbrl2pen_64.exe.
+Can be run in cmd with a commandline or open your file with lasergbrl2pen_64.exe.

 If my program becomes better i will add more information about the project.